odf/ceci-core/README.md

 Installation
 ------------

-Install the package via Node:
+Install as a Node package:

 ```
 npm install ceci-core